Ideal Product Design Process: 7 Steps to Perfection

 Now we have page designs and can create a prototype that allows us to show users what lies behind the design concept before they spend time and money on product implementation.
 Now it’s possible to interact with our interface.
 We can add the logic for the transitions between screens and interactivity (interface reaction when scrolling with the mouse, gestures) to our prototype.
 Depending on the purpose of the prototype, the designer can display a separate user scenario or create a prototype that includes interaction across the entire product.
 The prototype can be at different levels of detail: from a scratch on paper to a clickable version with transitions between screens.

-The main advantage of prototyping is that it allows us to make changes at the beginning of the development process at a cost lower than it would be after implementation.
+The main advantage of prototyping is that it allows us to make changes at the beginning of the software development process at a cost lower than it would be after implementation.
 So, it’s difficult to overestimate the need to create a prototype at an early development stage.

 The prototype is used for testing, product design and interface tactility, and graphic solutions validation.
 The result of the prototyping stage will be a prototype we send to the customer for final approval.
 The results are documented in our wiki.